OpenStickCommunity/Hardware/3D Prints/OSB Analog Stick/README.md

 ## Assembly

 Assembly is quite straight forward on this board.
-All that is needed is to solder the hot swap socket on and, if you choose, the 2.4mm or PH2.00mm 2pin connector(s)
+All that is needed is to solder the module and the ZH 1.50mm 5 pin vertical connector.

 Parts necessary for assembly of the PCBs: